-The WCB will help the surviving spouse build retirement income using the same formula as for injured workers (see page 22).
+The WCB will help the surviving spouse build retirement income using the same formula as for workers (see page 19).
+For more information, visit wcbsask.com/ annuity-program.

 Benefits for dependent children

 Education benefits

 At age 18, each dependent child who's a full-time student at a high school or post-secondary school can get a monthly allowance, plus the costs of tuition, books and other required educational fees.
 Each dependent child will be eligible for these benefits for up to three years between the ages of 18 and 25.